uheinema/forU/Examples.md

 -;A (popup) `MenuBar`, genuine Android, as easy to use like UI.
 - 'Switch` to control it
 - The original ColorPicker...lots of them, actually.
 - Bonus 1: A beep generator for processing.sound.*.
 Like a color picker, just for sound...
+> To use this example, you will have to install the processing.sound.* package, if  not already present.
+Find it [here](https://github.com/processing/processing-sound)

 - Bonus 2: Referencing a web site, easy way.

 ![synth](synth.jpg)